facebook/react-native/packager/README.md

 The main deviation from the node module system is the support for our proprietary module format known as `@providesModule`.
-However, we discourage people to use this module format because going forward, we want to completely separate our infrastructure from React Native and provide an experience most JavaScript developers are familiar with, namely the node module format.
+However, we discourage people from using this module format because going forward we want to completely separate our infrastructure from React Native and provide an experience most JavaScript developers are familiar with, namely the node module format.
 We want to even go further, and let you